ardhi/bajo/tutorial/01-getting-started.md

 ...
 ```

-## Sub Framework

-### Database System
+## Database

 Bajo has its own sub-framework called **Dobo** for handling database management.
 In this tutorial, we'll go over how to install the necessary packages and interact with them.
 For more information about Dobo, please [click here](https://ardhi.github.io/dobo).

-Here is some basic knowledge about Dobo you need to know:
+Here is some basic knowledge about Dobo you need to be familiar with:

 - All record-related actions mimic REST API methods: *find* records, *get* a particular record by its ID, *create* a new record, *update* an existing record by ID and payload, and *remove* an existing record by its ID.
 - A Dobo model requires a predefined schema.
 Even if you use a NoSQL database, you still need to write a schema.